Skip to content

 Explained

 How pru prices a vial.
-The wholesale cost, the markup, and exactly why each number is what it is.
+The wholesale cost, the operating cost, and exactly why we add no markup on the medicine.

 A 3-minute read